Interactive bar

 Impact

-The impact of our PSHE teaching is evident in school life as a whole - in the children's good behaviour, their attitudes to learning and their respect, care and understanding for and of each other.
-It is evaluated through monitoring change and development of behaviour, assessing strands of PSED in the Early Years Foundation Stage and assessing the themes of the Jigsaw curriculum in Key Stage 1.
+The impact of our PSHE teaching is evident in school life as a whole - in the children's behaviour, their attitudes to learning and their respect and care and understanding for and of each other.
+It is evaluated through monitoring change and development of behaviour, assessing strands of PSED in the Early Years Foundation Stage and assessing the themes of the My Happy Mind curriculum in Key Stage 1.

 This is our Jigsaw Charter.
 We use our Charter in all of our Jigsaw lessons, to ensure that each child has a voice and the right to give their own opinions as well as a chance to listen to others